 Legacy Tree Genealogists works with researchers all over the world to access records for our clients.
-We asked Michele, a genealogist based in Washington, D.C., to tell us about her experience with the U.S. National Archives there.
+We asked one of our genealogists based in Washington, D.C. to tell us about her experience with the U.S. National Archives there.

 The largest repository of original and historic records in the United States is the National Archives and Records Administration (NARA), located at 700 Pennsylvania Avenue N.W., Washington DC.
 A few examples of the many original records available at the National Archives include the following: (1) photos and documents; (2) original census pages; (3) military service records, including original enlistment papers, pension files, and bounty land warrant applications; and (4) historical resources for educators.

 My very first day at the archives, I was required to obtain a NARA researcher’s card.
 In order to do so, a patron is first required to view a brief orientation on computer.
 This orientation outlines guidelines and regulations for all researchers of the archives.

 The NARA building itself is very historic.
 A giant library, it contains multiple levels where public documents are available for research.
 Most of the original historic documents are kept in vaults in the basement, not readily accessible to the public.
 However, there is a computerized catalog which identifies all records of the archive.
 Researchers can use this to request a review of original records kept within those vaults.